kicsipixel/Hummingbird-tutorials/PostgrSQL/parks_of_prague/README.md

-# parks_of_prague
-Hummingbird server framework project
+# Swift on Server with Hummingbird 2
+## Using PostgreSQL dataabse

+You can read the tutorial [here](https://blog.stackademic.com/server-side-swift-with-hummingbird-2-using-postgresql-fluent-c7fa0df4e196).